 As a pet owner, you’re always looking for ways to improve your cat’s wellbeing.
-MSM (Methylsulfonylmethane) is a natural compound known for its antioxidant support.
-MSM may also support a normal inflammatory response for your pet.
+MSM (Methylsulfonylmethane) is a natural compound known for its antioxidant support and its role in supporting a normal inflammatory response in pets.

 If you're looking for a natural alternative to MSM, CBD oil for cats has many of the same potential benefits to explore.